• Welcome to Raising Teens Today!

 Most people abandon their New Year’s resolutions by mid-February because they’re either too overwhelming or they’re simply not specific enough.

-But, our “bite-sized” (totally achievable) resolutions are perfect for teenagers who want to make a few positive changes in their lives without turning their life upside down.
+But, these “bite-sized” (totally achievable) resolutions are perfect for teenagers who want to make a few positive changes in their lives without turning their life upside down.

 Sure, eating healthier, getting fit, and doing better in school made the list, but we also included a whole slew of other doable resolutions to help your teen live a happier life, nix negativity and approach the New Year with more positivity and enthusiasm.
 Whether they choose one, five, or ten, there are bound to be a few resolutions here to inspire them!
 Check out our 50 realistic New Year’s resolutions for teens they can actually keep.